witoong623/JeebBot/README.md

 JeebBot is currently under active development.
 Here's the roadmap:

 1. Complete the basic conversation feature.
+(DONE)
-2. Implement tone adjustment for dynamic responses.
+2. Implement bot's characteristic adjustment.
+(DONE)
 3. Add memory capabilities to remember key facts.
-4. Integrate real-time web search for factual responses.
+(WORKING ON)
+4. Inject context of conversation such as time, day.
+5. Tune prompt or implement time base to initiate conversation from bot first, and to stop when appropriate.
-5. Polish the Streamlit-based UI for a seamless user experience.
+6. Polish the UI for a seamless user experience.
+7. Implement infrastructure to evaludate chat experience.